 - Keep an eye on the condition of your gear — it is never a bad idea to pack a backup method in case of gear failure.

-- It is never a bad idea to familiarize yourself with the common contaminants in your area.
+- It is also never a bad idea to familiarize yourself with the common contaminants in your area.